 Stereotactic Radiosurgery (SRS)

-Stereotactic radiosurgery (SRS), sometimes called radioneurosurgery, involves the delivery of a high dose of focused radiation therapy to a small, well-defined area in the brain or other part of the head.
-This is usually delivered in one, or few treatment sessions.
-Although it has the word surgery in the name, it does not involve any surgical cuts and is a non-invasive treatment for some patients with tumours or cancers of the brain and head.
+Although it has the word surgery in the name, it does not involve any surgical cuts and is a non-invasive treatment for patients with tumours or cancers of the brain and head region.

 Delivery of SRS is not painful.
 It is usually well tolerated by patients.
 The potential side effects of treatment vary depending on the area being treated.
 These will be discussed by the treating radiation oncologist.
 Some people may get side-effects following treatment including tiredness, mild nausea or headache.
 These are usually only temporary and mild in nature.
 Other rarer side-effects may occur months or years after treatment but are not common.
 The meticulous planning and treatment processes used in SRS minimise these side-effects.